 Phosphorylation, acetylation, methylation and ubiquitylation are common modifications analyzed by the shared resource.
 Analyses range from peptide mapping experiment on a single protein to multiplexed, proteome-wide modification studies.
 The shared resource is especially experienced with qualitative and quantitative analysis of modifications on histones.

 The shared resource provides expertise in preparing samples, primarily proteins and peptides for mass spectrometric analysis.
 Services include enzymatic digestion of proteins in solution or in gel slices and sample desalting and concentration.
 Additionally, the shared resource has extensive expertise in preparing samples, such as from serum or cell lysates, for multiplex quantitative analyses using iTRAQ and TMT isobaric chemical tags.
 HPLC purification is available for the purification and/or fractionation of protein and peptide mixtures via ion-exchange and reverse/basic-reverse phase separations.
 Isolation and enrichment of phosphopeptides via metal-based affinity techniques is also an available service.
-Consultation with the facility staff is encouraged for experimental design considerations, such as estimating protein quantities needed for analysis and identifying contaminants that might inhibit analysis.
+Consultation with the shared resource staff is encouraged for experimental design considerations, such as estimating protein quantities needed for analysis and identifying contaminants that might inhibit analysis.

 The HPLC instrumentation maintained by the core is made up of a Dynamax SD-200 preparative HPLC (milligram scale) with UV-Vis single wavelength detection, a Thermo Scientific Vanquish HPLC (1 µg to milligram scale) with UV-Vis multi-wavelength diode array detection, and a Michrom Paradigm HPLC (1 µg to 100 µg scale) with UV-Vis single wavelength detection.
 Each HPLC is equipped with a fraction collector that can collect into a variety of formats, including deep or regular well 96-well plates and 15 mL tubes.
 The Vanquish and Paradigm instruments are frequently used for basic reverse-phase fractionation of complex peptide mixtures and ion-exchange separations of globin chains from hemoglobin.

-The shared resource uses ThermoScientific Proteome Discoverer v2.4 (PD 2.4) for analyzing data from virtually all LC-ESI data, including data from protein identification, quantification (including label-free, spectral counting, SILAC, TMT and iTRAQ data), and protein modification experiments.
-PD2.4 is operated on OmicsPC Maximum Destroyer Ultra desktop computer equipped with 36 processors/72 threads for high-speed data analysis.
+The shared resource uses ThermoScientific Proteome Discoverer v2.5 (PD 2.5) for analyzing data from virtually all LC-ESI data, including data from protein identification, quantification (including label-free, spectral counting, SILAC, TMT and iTRAQ data), and protein modification experiments.
+PD2.5 is operated on a OmicsPC Maximum Destroyer Ultra desktop computer equipped with 36 processors/72 threads for high-speed data analysis.
 The shared resource also uses the open-source software Skyline for the analysis of PRM and SRM data.
 Assistance with downstream data analysis (e.g. significance testing, pathway analysis, protein interaction analysis) is provided by the shared resource as well as the Hutch Data core.
 Data storage and archiving is maintained by the center’s Information Technology department.
 Data is distributed via a networked computer system providing all investigators immediate access to their data.
-A data management infrastructure is in place to handle data generated by the facility.
+A data management infrastructure is in place to handle data generated by the core.
 This system is scalable for expansion to meet future data storage needs.